adrianli375/Intro-ML-Project/docs/git_intro.md

 Please ensure that you are working on a branch that is different from `main`.
 If you are working with the `main` branch, you risk yourself the chance of your files being overwritten by the files in the `main` branch.

-After changing the branch to a suitable one (NOT the main branch), you can pull the files from this repo by running the command `git pull` at your chosen folder location.
+After changing the branch to a suitable one (NOT the main branch), you can pull the files from this repo by running the command `git pull origin main` at your chosen folder location.

 If you finished editing in your own local repo, you can run the following commands to update your changes in your local branch:
 0. `git init`: Initialises the `.gitignore` file in your local repository.
 Run this **only for the first time** before your commit.